Program

 Friedrich Conzen Haus - Raphael

 Enteroscopy is a complex examination and is often performed with the double balloon.
-The essential prerequisites for a successful examination are the indication, the correct positioning of the patient and the technical implementation.
+The essential prerequisites for a successful examination are the indication, the correct positioning of the patient, and the technical execution.

 With our internationally renowned experts, you will be optimally prepared for this.

-The exercises take place on a biomodel for small intestine examinations.
+The exercises are carried out on a biomodel for small bowel examinations.
 Rare diagnoses and the theory are discussed in the seminar using video material.

 Instructors: